 Notice that it’s available phosphate and soluble potash, not total.

-This has an unfortunate consequence for organic fertilizers.

-Nutrients in organic fertilizers are wrapped up in various organic compounds that need to be broken down by microbes before they become available to plants.
+This has an unfortunate consequence for organic fertilizers because nutrients in organic fertilizers are wrapped up in various organic compounds that need to be broken down by microbes before they become available to plants.

 Further, the law says a “complete fertilizer” only has to supply these three nutrients.

-Now, onto your specific questions.
-10 10 10 fertilizer is not the same as .1-.1-.1.
+No, 10 10 10 fertilizer is not the same as .1-.1-.1.
 It contains 100 times more total nitrogen, available phosphate and soluble potash.

 You asked how to get enough nutrients without using fertilizers, and the heart of the question is really, “how much of each nutrient does a plant need?”

-If our soil is poor and losing nutrients through leaching and volatization, we need to add a little more than if we have a balanced, sustainable ecosystem, but not nearly as much as one might think.
+If our soil is poor and losing nutrients through leaching and volatilization, we need to add a little more than if we have a balanced, sustainable ecosystem, but not nearly as much as one might think.